oskargustafsson/BFF/README.md

 TO DO before 1.0
 ----------------
 ### General
-* Add input validation (of calling arguments) to all exposed functions
 * Complete documentation
     * Docblocks
     * Make available online
 * Implement toString() for all modules
+* Remove all names from function expressions, Uglify apprenly removes them anyway

 ### List
 * UTs for all functions